xMrShadyx/xMrShadyx/README.md

 I'm a self taught computer programmer who is passionate about writing code, solving problems, automating stuff, and building software.

-- 📚 I’m currently learning  backend web development using Python
+- 📚 I’m currently learning  backend web development using Java
 - 👯 I’m looking for a software development internship.
 - 📫 How to reach me: [Gmail](mailto:daredevil91138@gmail.com)